Aputheatre

-In 1998 Aputheatre’s two founders, John Roman Baker and Rod Evan moved to Amsterdam, where a creative relationship was established with COC Nederland, a Dutch organization for LGBT men and women.
+In 1998 Aputheatre's two founders, John Roman Baker and Rod Evan moved to Amsterdam, where a creative relationship was established with COC Nederland, a Dutch organization for LGBT men and women.
 The company initially developed four strong plays which explored the sub-culture of prostitution among young East European men living in Amsterdam.
 The Prostitution Plays together with a later production Romophobia have charted the evolution and demise of male street prostitution in Amsterdam that has occurred at the beginning of the 21st Century.

 With its establishment on the continent in the Netherlands, the company was able to take its work to other European countries, with tours in Italy, Poland and Ukraine.

 In 2003, the controversial East Side Skin was performed in Amsterdam and Eindhoven.
 The play explored the attraction of the far right within gay subculture and was inspired in part by the assassination earlier that year of Dutch Populist politician Pim Fortuyn.
 A DVD of that production was released early in 2004.

 In 2005, the play Romophobia explored the lives of two Romanians living illegally in Amsterdam, against a backdrop of sexual uncertainty and police harassment.
 The play highlighted the policy of police to raid gay bars on Amsterdam's Paardenstrat and then arrest, incarcerate and deport young men, with no legal representation.
-During the run of the play, perhaps as a result of publicity generated around the issue, the Police raids stopped.
+During the run of the play, perhaps as a result of publicity generated around the issue, the police raids stopped.

 In 2006 with the production Prisoners of Sex author John Roman Baker and Aputheatre returned to their original theme of HIV-AIDS to explores the complexity and compulsions of unprotected sex among men.

-In November 2008 the company announced a new production entitled 'TOUCHED' to be premiered in Amsterdam in December 2008.
-The production is written and directed by John Roman Baker and performed by Luis Carrión and Richard Morris.
+The company's final production 'TOUCHED' premiered in Het Plein Theater, Amsterdam in December 2008.
+It was written and directed by John Roman Baker and performed by Luis Carrión and Richard Morris.